rayneong/c-p-and-e-final-project-spring-2018/README.md

 # Constellation
 ## Laser-Based Interactive Musical Instrument
-We propose to build a laser-based interactive musical instrument: a device that allows users to play different sounds through the interaction with a series of laser rays.
-The user will step into the center of an arrangment of standing eclectic speakers, and will control an instrument that bridges the gap between electronic buzzers and classic glass harmonica.
+Constellation is a muscial instrument that allows users to play different sounds through the interaction with a series of laser rays.

 ## Team
 - Jimmy Xu